 The words of colleagues echoed in my head: You are judged by the worst photo in your portfolio.
 With that in mind, I had two questions to ask during final sorting: Which photos truly tell the story and fill it out or continue it forward; and which photos am I clinging to for emotional reasons but they really don’t have a place in this story?

-My goal was to whittle it down to 12 images.
-As you can see, I (cough) kept in a few more than that (cough).
-But, the process is more important than the finished product in this case and my reluctance to slice out images I’m attached to is a skill I can polish at a later time.
-I’m sure in one month, two months, three months, I can come back to this and more easily pull out the images that basically amount to over-sharing.
+My goal was to whittle it down to 12 images that spanned the 6 types of images for a photo essay.
+As you can see in the photo essay below, I (cough) kept in a few more than that (cough).
+But, the process is more important than the finished product in this case, and my reluctance to slice out images I’m attached to is a skill I can polish at a later time.
 Time and distance are, after all, two of the best tools for editing.

 So, did I succeed with this piece?
 Well, that is ultimately for viewers to decide.
 But I know that this self-assigned photo essay helped me break through a creative barrier, hone important skills to use in shooting, storytelling, portraiture and editing, and provided a boost of joy and confidence in my personal projects.
 So that counts as success for me.

 Steps for assigning yourself a photo essay to break a creative barrier:

 1) What is one of your most boring routines or scenes?
 Select something that seems like there’s hardly anything to photograph, or that you’ve photographed extensively already, as your new assignment.